-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
 Apply suitable smart sensor for measurement of physical parameters. - CO2.
 Demonstrate knowledge on smart materials and its fabrication techniques. - CO3.
 Design signal conditioning circuits for various smart sensors. - CO4.
 Select appropriate protocol for real time applications. - CO5.
 Demonstrate knowledge on IEEE standards for smart sensors.